Bjarkemonsted/nostromo/README.md

 virtualenv --version
 ```

-Install Django and create the basicss, including superuser.
+Install Django and create the basics, including superuser.
 Dont be that guy, remember your superuserpassword ¯\_(ツ)_/¯.
 Django 4.2 for LTS.